-Payactiv’s recent approval from the CFPB follows the Bureau’s November 30, 2020 Advisory Opinion discussing EWA programs more generally.
+Payactiv’s recent Approval Order from the CFPB follows the Bureau’s November 30, 2020 Advisory Opinion discussing EWA programs more generally.
 In that Opinion, the CFPB confirmed that there is uncertainty about the application of TILA and Regulation Z to all EWA programs, writing that: “The Bureau understands that there is uncertainty about the application of Regulation Z to EWA programs….The Bureau itself has acknowledged that there is uncertainty concerning the conditions under which EWA programs involve an offer of “credit” under Regulation Z.” The Advisory Opinion went on to state that EWA programs meeting seven general criteria (including being payroll deduction-based) would not be considered “credit.”

 Employers should be wary of any provider who claims its EWA programs are not subject to the CFPB or the Advisory Opinion, especially any provider claiming it “does not require any form of employee payback.”
 Don’t be fooled by the spin: all EWA providers naturally require some form of payment to settle the EWA transaction.
 The CFPB has indicated a clear preference for models that recoup such EWA funds through payroll deduction.